zhjtwx/BATNet/README.md

 This applies to: lobe.nii.gz and seg_at_mask.nii.gz

 ## Training
-BAT-Net consists of two complementary components:
+BATNet consists of two complementary components:
 - MG-ATSeg: Multi-granularity adipose tissue segmentation.
 - CE-BATCls: Cross-enhanced brown adipose tissue classification.
 Both models are implemented in PyTorch and trained using a carefully designed multi-stage optimization strategy.
 To facilitate reproducibility, we also provide a small demonstration dataset that allows users to quickly verify the complete training pipeline.